Rohinthan/neuralc/README.md

 # make libneualc

-then you create this, before create a env .
+make libneuralc is create a connection between the c codes to ctype in python.

 ```bash

  make libneuralc

 ```

+the file can create a output files -o

-Now create environment
+Now create environment:

 ```bash